chengshiwen/kubectl-resource-versions/README.md

 In one deployment definition you could see this `apiVersion: apps/v1beta2`, and in another `apiVersion: apps/v1`.
 Which one is correct?
 Which you should use?
 How to check which are supported on your Kubernetes cluster?

-It is useful to find out the API resources available on the API server along with groups/versions that offer that API as shown below.
+It is useful to find out the API resources along with the supported API versions in the form of group/version on the server as shown below.

 ![kubectl-resource-versions example](doc/kubectl-resource-versions.png)